The 20 Best Beaches Near Orlando for Families

 Fort de Soto Beach

 Fort de Soto Beach is located within Fort de Soto Park.
 It takes approximately two hours to drive to this beach near Orlando.
 If you don’t want to swim in the Gulf, there are a few tidal pools near the beach.
-When your family is not swimming, you can spend a little time exploring the history within the park and hiking the trails.

 Anna Maria Island

 Anna Maria Island is a laidback area in Florida, just south of Tampa.
-There aren’t any high rises, drive thru restaurants, or lots of traffic.
+There aren’t any high rises, drive-thru restaurants, or lots of traffic.
 But there are six beaches on the island that your family will fall in love with.

 Sometimes we go to the beach and forget sand toys, but we make it work!